DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     You might want to be able to see that by only refreshing the page, though.

 If you got here congratulations!
 Now you can control stuff over the Internet.
 You did that without adding any hardware to your devices.

+# Disclaimer
+  This project is, by all means, NOT at a finished state.
+This project is intended to get your feet wet on RPI, LIRC, NodeJS and Tunneling.

+  It's also NOT bug free.
+You know...

+  Feel free to use the stuff here in your project as you see fit.
+Just remember to cite thi repo.

+  And please, let me know of your projects that used this idea.
+I'd glad to add your improvements to my project here.